portfolio-catalin-pirtiu/wms/README.md

 - Bootstrap – I can use already styled built-in components.
 For example: `Form`, `Button`, `Table`.
 - Formik – modern `React` form validation which includes error messages and confirmation messages underneath the form fields;
 - Yup – works hand in hand with `Formik` for form fields validation;
-- Eslint – helps maintain code structure accross all files;
+- Eslint – helps maintain code structure across all files;
 - Prettier – corrects my indentation and whitespace;

 ### Backend